ThomasKWPoon/ddosbasic/intl.en-US/Anti-DDoS Premium Service/Pricing/Billing method.md

 |Insurance|300 Mbps|2/month|5,570|
 |Unlimited|Unlimited|15,770|

-**Note:** If you need a higher bandwidth, contact Alibaba Cloud technical support.
+**Note:** If you need a higher Clean bandwidth, contact Alibaba Cloud technical support.

-**Note:** Business bandwidth refers to the maximum normal business bandwidth that can be processed by Anti-DDoS Premium instances when your business is not under attack.
-Make sure that the business bandwidth of the instance is greater than the peak value of the inbound or outbound traffic of all services connected to the Anti-DDoS Premium instances.
-For more information about the business bandwidth, see [How to select a business bandwidth specification](#section_rkf_vqf_4gb).
+**Note:** Clean bandwidth refers to the maximum normal clean bandwidth that can be processed by Anti-DDoS Premium instances when your business is not under attack.
+Make sure that the Clean bandwidth of the instance is greater than the peak value of the inbound or outbound traffic of all services connected to the Anti-DDoS Premium instances.
+For more information about the Clean bandwidth, see [How to select a Clean bandwidth specification](#section_rkf_vqf_4gb).

-If the actual traffic volume exceeds the maximum business bandwidth, your business may be subject to traffic restrictions or random packet losses, and your normal business may be unavailable, slowed, or delayed for a certain period of time.
+If the actual traffic volume exceeds the maximum Clean bandwidth, your business may be subject to traffic restrictions or random packet losses, and your normal business may be unavailable, slowed, or delayed for a certain period of time.

 Anti-DDoS Premium instances provide the following business specifications by default: